 Company: Jennifer Schaus & Associates, a government contract consulting network

 Strategic partnership philosophy: Align consultants with different specialties to better serve clients and boost everyone’s bottom line.

-Proof it works: Schaus’s profits have grown by 15 percent over the past year as a result of her partnerships.
+Proof it works: Schaus’s profits grew by 15% from 2011 to 2012 as a result of her partnerships.

-Over the past four years I’ve created an alliance of 10 government contractors with a range of specialties, and I can focus on my expertise, which is consulting work for government contract paperwork.
+Over the past four years I’ve created an alliance of 16 government contractors with a range of specialties so I can focus on my expertise, which is consulting work for government contract paperwork.
 When a client comes to me and asks for a service outside my area of focus, I refer them to one of my partners, with whom I have a pre-negotiated referral fee.
 Sometimes I sign a contract that requires I hire another consultant in addition to the work I provide, and I pay that partner as a 1099 employee.
 I make a profit on the partner’s services by marking it up.
-Today I pass along between 35 and 40 percent of the work that comes my way.
+In 2012 I passed along between 35 and 40% of the work that came my way.

 I could have created a business in which I had employees and was involved in managing the process, but I never wanted to do that.
 This allows me to be involved with customers while doing my own thing.